14 Incredible Things to do in Guilin

 Cruise the Li River

 Choose from a 3, 4 or 5-star boat experience as you cruise down the Li River.
-This river, with its glassy water and mountain surroundings, is said to be one of the world’s top 10 watery wonders – according to the National Geographic.
+This river, with its glassy water and mountain surroundings, is said to be one of the world’s top 10 watery wonders – according to the National Geographic, so naturally it is one of the most popular things to do in Guilin.
 And they might be right, because there are few places more beautiful than the Li River….

 The 86 km is scenic beyond words; a river cruise also gives you an insight into local life as you’ll pass farmer working in the fields and traditional villages that operate as they always have done.
 Look out for water buffalo and karst peaks as well as all of the other flora and fauna in the area.